AfroStorm/Task-Management-API/blueprint.md

 - Restructure the serilizers and signal handlers (make them consice, intuitive and omit redundancies).

+- Change the to representation return value from {} to None (safes memory).
+Try to figure out the logic of the conditionals in the to representation method (whats happening and why).

 - Create an api documentation for the project.
 - after restructuring the tests/code do a final check for any typos or grammatical errors.

-- Create a seperatehelper function to check serializers line 192 and 199